andkhong/react-typescript-apollo/src/README.md

     i.
 If I find any, I will find and penalize you!!!. ii.
 Tony Tran (CTO) is the only exemption of this rule.
 3. If possible, build style components rather than style sheets for reusability purposes.
+    i.
+Tony Tran (CTO), Kevin (FE Lead) are the only excemption of this rule.
 4. Use .tsx for files that use JSX; for all other cases, use .ts
 5. Variables should be using camelCases unless dealing with local/session storages.
 Hyphens are favored to denote local/session storages
 6. When exporting class components, avoid using export default at class level but rather at bottom of script for legibility purposes.